ncoghlan/misc/notes/python3/questions_and_answers.rst

 core team, but feedback from a variety of sources is invaluable for a change of this magnitude).

-That feedback has already resulted in major improvements in the Unicode support for the Python 3.2, 3.3, 3.4, 3.5, and 3.6 releases.
+That feedback has already resulted in major improvements in the Unicode support for the Python 3.2, 3.3, 3.4, 3.5, 3.6, and 3.7 releases.
 With the ``codecs`` and ``email`` modules being brought into line, the Python 3.4 release was the first one where the transition felt close to being "done" to me in terms of coping with the full implications of a strictly enforced distinction between binary and text data in the standard library, while Python 3.5 revisited some of the earlier design decisions of the Python 3 series and changed some of them based on several years of additional experience.
-Python 3.6 brought some major changes to the way binary system APIs are handled on Windows, and changes of similar scope are anticipated for 3.7 on non-Windows systems.
+Python 3.6 brought some major changes to the way binary system APIs are handled on Windows, and changes of similar scope in 3.7 improved support on non-Windows systems.

 While I'm optimistic that the system boundary handling changes proposed for Python 3.7 will resolve the last of the major issues, I nevertheless expect